fivetran/dbt_workday/README.md

   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
   - Provides insight into your Workday HCM data across the following grains:
     - Employee, job, organization, position.
-  - Generates a comprehensive data dictionary of your Workday data through the [dbt docs site](https://fivetran.github.io/dbt_workday/).
+  - Generates a comprehensive data dictionary of your Workday HCM data through the [dbt docs site](https://fivetran.github.io/dbt_workday/).

 > This package does not apply freshness tests to source data due to the variability of survey cadences.